 Rhonda’s excited squeals made it clear she loved riding behind him and hugging him tight around the waist in the warm sun.

-“Riding behind dad on a real motorcycle is so exciting Mom.
-I was a little afraid at first, but soon I became real excited!
+“Riding behind dad on a real motorcycle is so cool Mom.
+I was a little afraid at first, but soon I became really excited!
 I felt so close to him.
 It was so much fun,” exhilaration in her voice.
 “He’s the best dad ever.”

 When Rhonda hit twelve, however, Teresa put a stop to the motorcycle rides.
 “You’re a young lady now, and it doesn’t look ladylike to be riding on the back of loud and dangerous machines!”